About

 Here’s hoping you get to Sweet Valley Twins.
 There’s far too much to go on there.
 Do you remember the cover on the book where ‘fatso’ Lois Waller does some bike race?
 SHE IS STICK THIN ON IT.
 And she only gets acceptable (except for with Liz, for whom she’s a moral charity case) once she thins down a bit.
 Then she’s barely tolerated for the rest of the series.
 Oh and Sophia Rizzo, who is poor and Italian!
 Or maybe she’s poor because she’s Italian.
 I can’t remember.
 But she hasn’t got a father, which obv is SV suicide.
 And Liz goes round there and patronisingly admires all the rustic Italian cushions or something.

 Oh lord… I’ll shut up now.
-I’m sending this blog to everyone I know. :D Thanks a bunch for it.
+I’m sending this blog to everyone I know. 😀 Thanks a bunch for it.

 Your blog is the greatest blog I have ever read…no exaggeration…well okay, maybe a little.